Welshie-Sec/Learning-Projects/README.md

 ## OpenVAS
 Not started (Concept)
 ## AI?
 Not sure, maybe some tools.
-Still working on the HackTheBox AI RedTeaming course.
+Still working on the HackTheBox AI Red-Teaming course.
 ## Cloud!
 Mostly fundamentals training for now.
 Mostly focused on Azure as Sentinel and Entra feel like they cover a lot of infrastructure.